paulofaria/swiftpm-packages-statistics/README.md

 ## Most popular indirect (transitive) dependencies
-**Question**: "Which are the most used packages?
-How many projects does my package run in?"
-**Answer**: "Swift server utilities by Zewo and Open Swift."
-**Comments**: *Think of this as the number of projects that compile your package as part of their build process.
-The 'reach' of your code.
-Or, a cynic would see this as the number of projects you can break by deleting your project from GitHub.*

 | Rank | # Dependees | Name |
 | --- | --- | --- |